 The Jets traded Hawerchuk to the Buffalo Sabres on June 16, 1990.
 He averaged 94 points in his first four seasons with the Sabres before injuries limited him to 16 points in 23 games during the lockout-shortened 1994-95 season.
 He signed with the St. Louis Blues on Sept.
 8, 1995 but was traded to the Philadelphia Flyers on March 15, 1996.

 Hawerchuk helped the Flyers advance to the Stanley Cup Final in 1997, the only time during his 16-year NHL career that his team got past the second round of the playoffs.
 He retired soon after Philadelphia was swept by the Detroit Red Wings because of a degenerative left hip.
 He finished with 1,409 points (518 goals, 891 assists) in 1,188 NHL games.

 Hawerchuk was elected to the Hall of Fame in 2001, and his No. 10 was honored by the Coyotes on April 5, 2007.

 Following his retirement, Hawerchuk raised show jumping horses before becoming coach of Barrie of the Ontario Hockey League.
 He remained with Barrie until taking a leave of absence for health reasons in September 2019.

-Categories: Around the NHL, Canada, International News, National Hockey League, News, News/Politics, Sports, UNB!
+Categories: Around the NHL, Canada, International News, News, News/Politics, NHL, Sports, UNB!
 News Calgary, UNB!
 News Canada, UNB!
 News Edmonton, UNB!
 News Hamilton, UNB!
 News Montreal, UNB!
 News Nova Scotia, UNB!
 News Ottawa, UNB!
 News Regina, UNB!
 News Toronto, UNB!
 News Vancouver, UNB!
 News Winnipeg, UNB!
 Sports Canada